Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

-Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children (2019).
+Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children (2018).
 More information on statutory assessments is included at paragraph 48.
-Detailed information on statutory assessments can be found in Chapter 1 of Working Together to Safeguard Children 2019.
+Detailed information on statutory assessments can be found in Chapter 1 of Working Together to Safeguard Children 2018.

 Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
 In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
-The abuse can be perpetrated by individuals or groups, males’ females, and children or adults.
+The abuse can be perpetrated by individuals or groups, males, females, and children or adults.

 The abuse can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
 Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.
-More information include definitions and indicators are included in Annex A. of Keeping Children Safe in education (2020)
+More information around definitions and indicators are included in Part 1 of Keeping Children Safe in education (2023).
+The college takes instances of exploitation very seriously and takes immediate action to support students who are vulnerable.

 All staff are made aware that ‘up skirting’ is now a criminal offence.
-A definition has been included which describes up skirting as, “taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm” (DfE, 2020)
+A definition has been included which describes up skirting as, “taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm” (DfE, 2023).

-Reports of sexual violence and sexual harassment are taken seriously by the college.
+Reports of sexual violence and sexual harassment are taken seriously by the College.
 These incidents are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
 Preplanning, effective training and effective policies will provide us with the foundation for a calm, considered and appropriate response to any reports.

 All staff are aware that mental health problems can, in some cases, be an indicator that a young person has suffered or is at risk of suffering abuse, neglect or exploitation.